 Figure 13.
 The RUSL (black arrows) and LUSL (white arrows) are seen to be drawn forwards under the base of the urinary bladder.

 Figure 14.
 The two uterosacral ligaments are approximated in the midline with interrupted sutures of No. 1-0 polypropylene.

 Figure 15.
 Approximation of the two uterosacral ligaments in the midline is complete.

 Figure 16.
-The gap between the LUSL and right lateral pelvic wall is demonstrated by passing a finger between the two.
+The gap between the LUSL and left lateral pelvic wall is demonstrated by passing a finger between the two.

 Figure 17.
 The left edge of the LUSL is sutured to the left white line with interrupted sutures of No. 1-0 polypropylene.